-To apply for this role you’ll need to meet a few requirements and be committed to ensure our volunteers have a fantastic experience.
-You can also find out a bit more about the role itself by reading about the duties you’ll be completing throughout the internship.
+To apply for this role you’ll need to meet a few requirements and be committed and passionate to educating the Batek and local communities.
+Find out a bit more about the role itself by reading about the duties you’ll be completing throughout the internship.

 Key duties and responsibilities

-- When required, assist the Project Manager and other interns with volunteer and teaching activities including trekking, camping, bushcraft, and caving.
+- When required, assist the project manager and other interns with volunteer and research activities including trekking, camping, bushcraft, and caving.

 - Report to your supervisor and collaborate with other interns when necessary, maintaining open communication at all times.

-- Follow agreed timetables to deliver work in a timely fashion.
+- Follow agreed on timetables to deliver work in a timely fashion.